ai-pipestream/quarkus-buf-grpc-generator/GUIDE.md

 ---

-## 5. Proto Sources: BSR vs Git
+## 5. Proto Sources: BSR, Git, and Git Workspace

-The plugin supports two proto sources, selectable at build time.
-Both produce identical generated code—the difference is where the `.proto` files come from.
+The plugin supports three proto source modes, selectable at build time.
+All produce identical generated code—the difference is where the `.proto` files come from and how they're organized.

 ### When to Use Each